-Community Staff Product @ imgix Joined about 5 years ago Kelly has invited Rob Grant, Ryan LeFevre, Justin Edmund, Tyler Howarth, Andrew Cornett and 63 others, Dean Perry, Jens Nikolaus, Paul @Stammy, Kevin Twohy, Cemre G, Christophe Tauziet, Mark Forscher, Jesse Haff, Sven Read, Rusty Meadows, Manik Rathee, Rober González, Allan Grinshtein, Wesley Lauka, Dean Hudson, Jeff Hodsdon, Simple Scott, Anthony Volodkin, Andy Mangold, Dan Auer, Mariusz Ostrowski, Patrik Lythell, Chelsea Otakan, Julien Donck, Bryan Kulba, Alistair Holt, Jibran Kutik, Jung Park, Antonio Pratas, Randall Bennett, Fabio Sirna, Miguel Cardona, Meng To, Lorenzo Verzini, Kyle Neath, Chris Tan, Johan Bakken, Dave B, David Hoogland, Jeff Bajayo, Dan Lebo, Sean Blanda, Nicolas Elizaga, Natalie Rooke, Christian Kirkham, FJ Giroux, Hrag Chanchanian, Jeff Blagdon, Belle Huang, Christopher Azar, Bernie Graham, Zach Marcin, Garron Martin, Gilbert Guttmann, Danny King, Jordan Ma, Kelly Sutton, Kelly Sutton, Kelly Sorton, Colby Ludwig, Mike Denny, Vaibhav Kanwal, Ryan Scherf
+Community Staff Product @ imgix Joined over 5 years ago Kelly has invited Rob Grant, Ryan LeFevre, Justin Edmund, Tyler Howarth, Andrew Cornett and 63 others, Dean Perry, Jens Nikolaus, Paul @Stammy, Kevin Twohy, Cemre G, Christophe Tauziet, Mark Forscher, Jesse Haff, Sven Read, Rusty Meadows, Manik Rathee, Rober González, Allan Grinshtein, Wesley Lauka, Dean Hudson, Jeff Hodsdon, Simple Scott, Anthony Volodkin, Andy Mangold, Dan Auer, Mariusz Ostrowski, Patrik Lythell, Chelsea Otakan, Julien Donck, Bryan Kulba, Alistair Holt, Jibran Kutik, Jung Park, Antonio Pratas, Randall Bennett, Fabio Sirna, Miguel Cardona, Meng To, Lorenzo Verzini, Kyle Neath, Chris Tan, Johan Bakken, Dave B, David Hoogland, Jeff Bajayo, Dan Lebo, Sean Blanda, Nicolas Elizaga, Natalie Rooke, Christian Kirkham, FJ Giroux, Hrag Chanchanian, Jeff Blagdon, Belle Huang, Christopher Azar, Bernie Graham, Zach Marcin, Garron Martin, Gilbert Guttmann, Danny King, Jordan Ma, Kelly Sutton, Kelly Sutton, Kelly Sorton, Colby Ludwig, Mike Denny, Vaibhav Kanwal, Ryan Scherf

 On the quality drop: we are a bit aggressive there but provide you with a few options with the image picker.
 You should be able to find something that straddles the line between quality and file size.